Sauvignon Blanc

 Vinification Summary

-The Pinot Gris is a variety that responds well to being hand harvested.
+The Pinot Gris is machine harvested during the night under cool conditions.
 Once at the winery, the bins of fruit are loaded into a tank press and whole bunch pressed to avoid extracting the natural phenolics the variety carries.
 Only free run juice is taken and housed in stainless steel tanks during fermentation as a means of preserving the natural flavours and aromatics.
-Final analysis shows an alcohol of 13.5 %, a pH of 3.42, an acidity of 5.85 g/l and residual sugar of 5.2 g/l.

 Suggested Serving Temperature